 Research Interests

-Elizabeth’s research lies at the intersection of tech and regulation.
-She has a particular interest in emergent digital policy cycles and assemblages in the 4th revolution.
-Her related research interests includes gendered safety online, secure and private online communications, digital identities as well as policing surveillance technologies, pandemic technologies, data retention and protection, and international intelligence sharing.
+Elizabeth’s reserach lies at the intersection of new technologies and regulation.
+She has a particular interest in digital policy cycles and assamblages emerging in the Digital Transformation.
+Her related research interests include gendered safety online, secure and private online communications, digital identities, as well as policing surveillance technologies, pandemic technologies, data retention and protection, and international intelligence sharing.
 She considers these topics in relation to technological impacts on vulnerabilised and special interest communities.

 Teaching